spec0p/pg-docs/sdk-js.md

 #### Send messages to the server

 It is possible to send messages to be evaluated by the server-side rules.
-You can specify if you want the response to be sent to both players or only to yourself.
-Additionally you can also indicate if you want the messages to be processed by the server-side rules in order of arrival or in parallel.
+You can specify if you want the response to be sent to both players or only to you.
+Additionally, you can indicate if you want the messages to be processed by the server-side rules in order of arrival or in parallel.

 ```js
 PG.serverMessage(